rGiladi/accounts-react/README.md

 1. `cd packages/meteoreact:accounts`

+2. `npm install` (so you can run tests)

-2. `npm test` and make sure there are no errors
+3. `npm test` and make sure there are no errors

-3. Push your changes (**from within the "meteoreact:accounts" folder!**) and create a PR from your fork on github.
+4. Push your changes (**from within the "meteoreact:accounts" folder!**) and create a PR from your fork on github.

 I'll appreciate if you write tests for your new commit but its not a requirement.